BjornRuud/bjornruud.github.io/_posts/2011-02-13-batch-image-download-with-wget.md

 status: publish
 type: post
 published: true
+excerpt: wget is often used to download single files from the command line, but it can also mirror a website locally or just download part of a website.
+By specifying the right parameters we can make wget act as batch downloader, retrieving only the files we want.
 ---
 (Note: This article was originally posted on my old [Wikidot](http://www.wikidot.com/) site on 2009-10-17)